-The Washington Metropolitan Area Transit Authority (WMATA) is a transit service funded by the District of Columbia, Virginia and Maryland governments.
+The Washington Metropolitan Area Transit Authority (WMATA) is a transit service funded by the DC government.
 The WMATA oversees both the rapid transit service known as the “Metro” under the Metrorail brand and a fixed-route bus service under the Metrobus brand.
 While these mass transit systems are beneficial to residents and vacationers traveling in the DC metropolitan area, accidents involving buses and the subway can and do happen.

 If you have been hurt in an accident involving the WMATA, a subway accident lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. can help you hold the responsible parties accountable for your injuries.
 Our personal injury law firm has obtained many favorable verdicts and settlements for clients who were harmed in subway and bus accidents, including one settlement totaling over $2.3 million in damages for the wrongful death of a government worker.